caia-techblr/FAQs/Emb-Systems.md

 * What are the advantages of I2C protocol
 * Explain pin interface of I2C (Hints:- SCL, SDA)
 * Name one I2C sensor/actuator
+* What are the steps involved in I2C Master initialization
+* Key differences between SPI and I2C

 # SPI
 * What is SPI and how does it work
 * What are the advantages of SPI protocol
 * Explain pin interface of SPI (Hints:- MOSI, MISO, SCLK, CS)
 * Name one SPI sensor/actuator
+* What are the steps involved in SPI Master initialization
+* Key differences between SPI and I2C

 ## Debugging
 * What is a serial Monitor?
 * How do you check serial debug messages (Hint - Serial Terminal software on Windows/Linux)
 * What is JTAG?
+* Can we use printf in firmware coding, if not what's the alternative for output messages.
+* Can we use printf inside an ISR

 # Additional
 * What is RTC (Real Time Clock)